 The Carthage Computer Science Department places students in internships that expose them to real-world experiences that they can’t get in the classroom.
 In the last few years, Carthage students have worked at Sears, West Bend Mutual, FIS, Jockey, Thrivent Financial, Cars.com, Milliman, Performance Trust, the FBI, and The Aerospace Corporation.

-SURE offers Carthage students the opportunity to pursue in-depth study of an area of interest with a computer science faculty member.
+SURE offers Carthage students the opportunity to pursue an in-depth study of an area of interest with a computer science faculty member.
 Students receive a stipend, room and board on campus, and a small research budget.
 The program has been a part of the Carthage science curriculum since the mid-1990s.

 GPU Education Center